University Radio York: 2010s

 At the 2015 I Love Student Radio Awards, URY were shortlisted for 4 awards, 2 in Best Audience Initiative for Freshers 2014 and YorkNext, Best Outreach Project for Alex and Tom: Getting gold for Charity and Outstanding Contribution to Student Radio for Jay Glover.
 The Freshers 2014 marketing and OB setup ended up winning the overall prize for Best Audience Initiative.
 In 2015, URY won 5 SRA Awards at the 20th Anniversary Awards ceremony – Bronze Best Male (Harry Whittaker), Gold Best Entertainment (The Harry Whittaker Show), Silver Best Event (Elections Results Night 2015), Gold Best Newcomer (Rebecca Saw) and Silver Best Technical Achievement (Roses Mini-OB Kits).
 The station was also nominated for Best Sports with the York Sport Report.
 URY Alumni Ben Bason also won Silver Best Entertainment for his show of Forge Radio.
-Continuing their successful year, URY were also shortlisted for the Radio Academy Yorkshire "Station of the Year".

 2016 saw URY receive 7 nominations for the Student Radio Awards.
 These were: Best Live Event or Outside Broadcast, for the 101 Hour Charity Broadcast; Best Technical Achievement, for 'Beat the Buzz'; Best Speech Programming, for After the Tone; Best Entertainment Programme, URY:PM with K-Spence; Best Multiplatform Initiative, URY Music; Best Station Branding; Best Female, Kat Spencer.
 Of these, 2 awards were won: 'Beat the Buzz' received Gold in the Best Technical Achievement category, and URY received Bronze for Best Station Branding (Alex Light and Nick Upton).
-Additionally, Biscuit News won Bronze in the Kevin Greening Award for Creativity.

 In 2017 URY won four awards out of five nominations at the Student Radio Awards.
 Joshua Kerr was nominated for the Best Male category, and the station's Visualisation project was nominated for Best Technical Achievement, for which it won Bronze.
 Kat Spencer took home Gold in Best Entertainment Programme for 'URY:PM – with K-Spence', and URY received two medals in the Best Newcomer category, with Matt Stratford winning the Silver award and Will Batchelor going home with the Gold.